 TSA COMPUTER SCIENCE COMPETITIONS

-TSA CS competitions are designed to be integrated into an existing CS curriculum:
+TSA CS competitions are designed to be integrated into an existing CS curriculum and can be implemented in an in-school or virtual environment.

 TSA COMPUTER SCIENCE FAQs